jizhang/jizhang.github.com/source/_drafts/apache-beam-quick-start-with-python.md

 ## Transforms

 There're basic transforms and higher-level built-ins.
 In general, we prefer to use the later so that we can focus on the application logic.
+The following table lists some commonly used higher-level transforms:

 | Transform | Meaning |
 | --- | --- |